The entire book appears at this link with chapters added after appearing online:

 swinging legs at Big Daddy’s.
 Join the crowd, babe, and chill.

 5. The Repubs ratify a platform.
-Say what?
+Do what?

 blocks of the Superdome is arrested by N.O.P.D. utilizing Mardi